 Salt Dough Handprint

 Salt dough is something that has been around for ages!
 I remember making salt dough ornaments when I was little around Christmas time.
 I thought it would be cute to do all of my boys hand prints and hang them on the wall.
+This is a very inexpensive craft, made with items from around the house.
+If you’re wanting to send a handprint kit as a gift, I found an affordable one here: baby’s handprint ornament kit.

 What you need: